dragonflyoss/d7y.io/docs/introduction.md

 ---
 id: introduction
 title: Introduction
-description: Dragonfly is an intelligent P2P-based image and file distribution tool.
-It aims to improve the efficiency and success rate of file transferring, and maximize the usage of network bandwidth, especially for the distribution of larget amounts of data, such as application distribution, cache distribution, log distribution, and image distribution.
+description: Dragonfly is an open-source p2p-based image and file Distribution System.
+It is designed to improve the efficiency and speed of large-scale file distribution.
+It is extensively used in areas such as image distribution, file delivery, AI model distribution, and AI dataset distribution.
 slug: /
 ---

-Dragonfly is a file distribution and mirror acceleration system based on P2P technology, which improves the efficiency of large-scale file transfer and maximizes the use of network bandwidth.
+Dragonfly is an open-source p2p-based image and file Distribution System.
+It is designed to improve the efficiency and speed of large-scale file distribution.
-It is used in the fields of image distribution,file distribution, log distribution, AI model distribution, and AI data set distribution.
+It is extensively used in areas such as image distribution, file delivery, AI model distribution, and AI dataset distribution.

 ## Features

+The fundamental capabilities offered include:

 - **P2P technology**: Based on P2P technology, use the idle bandwidth of Peer to improve download speed.
 - **Non-invasive**: Non-intrusive support for multiple container runtimes, download tools, AI infrastructure, etc.